CUG-EMI/EM3DANI/README.md

 Go to the [Julia download page](https://julialang.org/downloads/) to download the Windows command line version (.exe) and install it.

 ### Linux systems
 Although Julia is a cross-platform language, we strongly recommend to run EM3DANI under Linux rather than Windows.
-This is because some of the third-party packages utilized by EM3DANI such as **Dipole1D** and **MUMPS.jl** are more straightforward to complie under Linux.
+This is because some of the third-party packages utilized by EM3DANI such as **Dipole1D** and **MUMPS.jl** are more straightforward to compile under Linux.

 There are three ways to install Julia on Linux: